holmberd/firestore-observer/README.md

 ![image](https://user-images.githubusercontent.com/13058304/124199312-772fe600-da87-11eb-9760-b53101b11059.png)

 ## Considerations
-Currently if a document that is part of a listener query gets removed, it does not trigger a `DocumentChange` event in the local query listener.
-This requires us to update the `lastUpdated` field on the document and flag the document as deleted, e.g. `isDeleted`, to be able to trigger the change event.
+Rmoving an observed document does not trigger a `DocumentChange` event in the local query listener.
+This requires us to update the `lastUpdated` field on the document and flag the document as deleted, i.e. `isDeleted`, to be able to detect the change.

-Normally Firestore doesn't charge for removals in query listeners since it doesn't need to read and fetch any data.
-But because we need to update the document we are charged for an extra read.
-This is worth considering if your collection only holds a small amount of documents and you are creating and removing documents constantly.
+Normally Firestore doesn't charge for removals in query listeners since it doesn't need to read and fetch the document data.
+But because we need to update the document we are charged for an extra write and read.
+This is worth considering if your collection only holds a small amount of documents and you are creating and removing documents at a high pace.

 ## License
 See the LICENSE file.